 DUI refusal can lead to a license suspension, even before the criminal case comes up.
 In Georgia, once you TAKE the arresting officer’s requested type of implied consent test, you are entitled to obtain an independent test or tests from a person of your choosing.

 On your journey to jail, you may deal with a police transport officer, a book-in officer, a nurse to ask health questions, or even another prisoner who may make an excellent witness in your criminal case.
 If you have medical conditions that MAY impact a breath alcohol test, tell the nurse.

 Do your best to remember the names and have good identification of these potential witnesses.
 Write this information down at your first opportunity.

 In Georgia, you only have thirty (30) calendar days to appeal your driver’s license suspension.
 Once you get out of jail, call a Georgia DUI attorney immediately to avoid a DUI license suspension.

-If you wish to file your OWN letter, you must send it by U.S. certified mail with a receipt from the post office showing delivery and receipt within 30 days after arrest.
+If you wish to file your OWN letter, you must send it by U.S. certified mail with a receipt from the post office showing delivery and receipt within 30 days after the arrest.
 But, our DUI attorneys will help decide whether send a DDS Georgia appeal letter or opt for the IIDLP (ignition interlock device limited permit).
-This is FREE, meaning no legal fee is charged, so don’t screw this up.
+This is FREE, meaning no legal fee is charged at our initial consult, so do not screw this up.